-During his more than thirty years in Buddhism, Venerable has taught in many countries primarily for the FPMT, including India, Nepal, Mexico, Australia, New Zealand, Russia, Finland, Sweden, Denmark, Lithuania, Latvia, Germany, France, the UK, Bangladesh and the USA.
+During his more than thirty years in Buddhism, Venerable has taught in many countries including India, Nepal, Mexico, Australia, New Zealand, Russia, Finland, Sweden, Denmark, Lithuania, Latvia, Germany, France, the UK, Bangladesh and the USA.

 Venerable had the honour of being the tutor to Lama Osel Rinpoche.